Port St. Lucie Orchid Society

 Check our her presentation on our PSLOS website: https://pslos.org/orchid-tips

-Michael will demonstrate how to create an orchid niche arrangement for our orchid show.
-This will be especially helpful for members who have never created a niche before.
+Michael demonstrated how to create an orchid niche arrangement for our orchid show.
+This was especially helpful for members who had never created a niche before.
+The demonstration encouraged a number of members to create a niche arrangement for our show!

 Copyright © 2025 Port St. Lucie Orchid Society - All Rights Reserved.